alonrbar/redux-classic/README.md

 ReduxApp.getComponent(componentType, componentId?, appId?)
 ```

-We can use IDs to retrieve a specific component or omit the ID to get the first instance that redux-app finds.
+You can use IDs to retrieve a specific component or omit the ID to get the first instance that redux-app finds.

 #### React